|

 Wildlife Volunteers have a rare and unique opportunity to work directly with and handle a variety of wild animals.
-Job duties vary, depending on the number and species of wildlife currently housed at Roanoke Wildlife Rescue.
+Job duties vary depending on the number and species of wildlife currently housed at Roanoke Wildlife Rescue.
 Duties include basic husbandry (feeding animals, cleaning cages, washing dishes, doing laundry, and general housekeeping), as well as handling animals under direct supervision, assisting with wildlife-related emergencies, and releasing successfully rehabilitated animals.

 We are currently accepting applications for volunteers ages 16 or older.
-Younger volunteers will be considered if accompanied by an adult and on a case by case basis.

 Our volunteers are trained on site and work with the animals daily.
 You will be trained in feeding, cleaning, and general upkeep of the facility.
-We require our volunteers to commit to working at least one 4 hour shift a week.
+We require our volunteers to commit to working at least one shift a week.
 The needs of the animals are always changing and therefore we need our volunteers to be with us on a regular basis to stay informed.

 If you are interested in volunteering with us, please fill out the application online or print it out and mail it to